 So why am I leaving?

 From August, I will be out on my own.
 I’m scared… yes, but I’m also more excited than I can ever remember being.
 I don’t know what the future will look like yet, but the possibilities are endless.
 More than anything, I feel like if I’m going to work with children, then I’m a better judge of how to do this than the government, or Ofsted, or schools.
-I want to be my best in order to give the best to the children in my care and be as effective as I can in all that I do.
+I want to be my best in order to give the best to the children in my care.

 I have never thought of myself as brave – quite the opposite – but I have realised that I’m not afraid to fail.
 What I am afraid of is continuing to do something that I know just isn’t really working for me anymore; to repeatedly crawl forward when every fibre of my being is pulling me away in another direction.